Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 SALA Samui, on Choeng Mon beach, is everything you can wish for in a 5 star beach resort.
 Featuring luxury suites and villas with private pools, spa, restaurant, beachfront, and two oceanfront swimming pools, Sala Samui is the top choice in terms of accommodation on Choeng Mon beach.
 We visited it once for dinner and I wished I could live here!

-Of course this two-week Thailand itinerary is not written in stone.
+Of course this Thailand 2 week itinerary is not written in stone.
 You can change and adapt it to better suit your travel goals.
 There are other cities in the north of the country also worthy of a visit (Chiang Rai is another good option) and more Thai islands than you can count.

 But if this is your first time in Thailand, I would definitely recommend starting with Bangkok, then heading north, and finally ending your trip on an island, so you can get a good feel of the country.